justjavac/ReplaceGoogleCDN/Privacy.md

 ## What kind of personal data do we process?

-While using our products: Library Sniffer (automatically, except for Issue Reporter)
+While using our products: ReplaceGoogleCDN (automatically, except for Issue Reporter)

 1. Extension updates, subscription downloads, emergency notifications: Browser versionExtension versionOperating systemDate of last updateIP addressAdditionally, you may manually submit the following information about a webpage using the Issue Reporter: Browser build, if anyURLURL of referred webpage, if any, and webpage that opened the given pageBlockable itemsMatching filtersActive filter listsAccess to browser settings and installed plug-insEnabled extensions (voluntary)